-On average, one in five South African woman has experienced gender-based violence.
+On average, one in five South African women has experienced gender-based violence.
 This is a horrifying statistic, and Vodacom is committed to help change it.
 As part of this campaign, the Vodacom Foundation has supported the vital initiative of the National Gender-Based Violence Call Centre.
 The Call Centre provides a lifeline to victims of violence, and is now also accessible to people with disabilities.

 National Gender-Based Violence Call Centre